How to setup a Shidduch Meeting

 - Enough chairs to accommodate the group.
 For a small group, people may sit around a dining room table.

-- A sheet entitled, "Information to be Supplied at a Shidduch Meeting" should be placed on every chair.
+- Sheets for distribution entitled, “Information to be Supplied at a Shidduch Meeting” should be available on the table

-- Additional paper and pens should be placed in convenient spots around the room.
+- Paper and pens should be placed in convenient spots around the room.

-- Experience has proven that the best time to schedule a meeting is 8:15 P.M.
-Begin meeting no later than 8:25 P.M. - regardless of the amount of people.
+- Experience has proven that the best time to schedule a meeting is 8:15 P.M. with the event beginning by 8:25 – regardless of the amount of people.
 This will establish a policy of punctuality for your future Shidduch meetings.

 - Young mothers might prefer getting together during the day.
 A babysitter on duty is always helpful.

-Frequency of meetings: Ideally, once a month.
-Some people prefer Rosh Chodesh.
+- Ideally Shidduch meetings should be held once a month.
+Some people prefer Rosh Chodesh

 - Separate meetings should be scheduled for men and women.